“Ignorance is the mother of all evils” (Francois Rabelais)

 This channel comprises dozens of videos targeting beginners.
 It’s ideal for picking up the basics that allow you to learn the language easily and comfortably.

-Structured in 26 lessons of 12 minutes maximum, these videos explore vocabulary words, verbs and grammar rules.
+Structured in 26 lessons , each a maximum of 12 minutes, these videos explore vocabulary words, verbs and grammar rules.
 While it’s just an initiation, it’s already a good start to learn Spanish with YouTube!

 Other videos allow you to perfect your level, enrich your vocabulary or complete your knowledge.
 For example there are videos for learning the essentials for introducing oneself or asking for useful information in daily life situations.